Click on a school level below to see one 2019-2020 content scale sample in math and another in English Language Arts.

 In the Des Moines Public Schools standards-referenced grading framework, topic scales are tables that hold four performance levels.
-The performance levels describe "how good is good enough" for a student to show understanding of meeting a standard.
-Level 3 represents meeting the standard or meeting the goal.
+The performance levels describe "how good is good enough" for a student to show understanding of meeting a standard or goal.
+Level 3 represents meeting the standard or meeting the goal at grade level.
 (Standard is the same as learning goal.
-Content scale is synonymous with topic scale and proficiency scale.)
+Topic scale is synonymous with content scale, proficiency scale, and simply the word "topic.")

 First, these topic scales are created by district educator leadership teams at the secondary level.
 The scales connect directly to specific topics determined by looking carefully at the Iowa Core and national standards.

 Teachers first ensure they understand the scales, then they show the scales to students and engage students in understanding the scales, ensuring they understand what's expected for the different levels.
 Both teachers and students refer to the scales when learning is going on in the classroom.